List of unproduced DC Comics projects: DCEU Cyborg film

 A solo Cyborg film in the DC Extended Universe was announced in October 2014, with Ray Fisher set to reprise his role from the then upcoming Batman v Superman: Dawn of Justice.
 Joe Morton was also set to reprise his role as Silas Stone.
 Though the film was consistently stated to be in production until 2020, by 2021, amidst a dispute between Ray Fisher and Warner Bros.
-Pictures regarding an investigation in the reshoot process on Justice League, he stated that he would not play the role in any film that has then President of DC Films Walter Hamada's involvement.
-DC Films responded by stating that they will not recast the role.
+Pictures regarding an investigation in the reshoot process on Justice League, Fisher said that he would not play the role in any film that has then President of DC Films Walter Hamada's involvement.
+DC Films responded that they will not recast the role.
+Variety later reported that Fisher will not reprise the role, along with other Justice League cast members in the DC Universe franchise.

 Deadman

 Deadman film

 Guillermo del Toro has taken interest in producing a film based on Deadman, supposedly from the only source.
-Variety reported that Nikolaj Arcel was set to direct the film.
+Nikolaj Arcel was set to direct the film.
 Since then, no updates have emerged for the project.

 Deadman TV series

 Following the success of X-Men in 2000, Warner Bros.
-Television announced that a Deadman television film for TNT was in development, which was also being considered as a pilot for a potential television series.
+Television began to develop a Deadman television film for TNT, also acting as a pilot for a potential television series.
 The project was still in development by 2003, but was later shelved.
 In 2011, WBTV hired Supernatural creator Eric Kripke to helm a Deadman television series for The CW, as the network was looking to commission a new superhero series.
 The following year, another superhero series debuted on the network.
-A Deadman series never materialized and Kripke has since moved on to other projects.
+A Deadman series never materialized, and Kripke has since moved on to other projects.